-The effect of ventilation tube insertion on quality of life in children with persistent otitis media with effusion
+To determine the effect of ventilation tube (VT) surgery on quality of life (QoL) in children with persistent otitis media with effusion (OME).

 Secondary analysis of trial data (oral steroids versus placebo for persistent OME), comparing QoL by history of VT surgery performed between 5 weeks and 12 months post‐randomisation.
 Multilevel regression models were used to identify the association between VT surgery and QoL scores at 12 months, controlling for pre‐exposure risk factors associated with surgery, including pre‐surgery hearing level.

 Ear, nose and throat (ENT), paediatric audiology and audiovestibular medicine (AVM) departments in Wales and England.